Levi's throat constricted. It was hard to swallow. He needed to feed.

 Looking away from his extended hand, she clumsily helped herself to her feet.
 Ignoring the snub of his offer, Levi inspected the girl with a keen eye.

-She seemed out of place and quite frankly she looked uncomfortable in her own skin.
+As she tried dusting off her skirt Levi noticed that she seemed out of place and quite frankly, looked uncomfortable in her own skin.

-"I don't bite." he smirked.
+"I don't bite." he joked, hoping to lighten the mood after his snubbed offer.
 The irony was not lost on him.

 "You are aware that I am a vampire?"